-First Offense - 3 days of in-school suspension with a possible reduction to one (1) Saturday School if the student completes a smoking cessation program approved by school administration.
+First Offense - 3 days of in-school suspension with a possible reduction to one (1) Saturday School, or 2 days of in-school suspension if the student completes a smoking cessation program approved by school administration.

 Second Offense - 3 days of out of school suspension.